NBA salary cap: Supermax contracts

-The first player to sign a supermax contract was Stephen Curry, who agreed to a new five-year DVPE deal with the Warriors, worth $201 million, that runs through the 2021–22 season.
+The first player to sign a supermax contract was Stephen Curry, who agreed to a new five-year DVPE deal with the Warriors, worth $201 million, that ran through the 2021–22 season.
 Curry signed the contract once the NBA's free agency moratorium ended on July 6, 2017.

 Shortly thereafter, James Harden agreed on a DVPE with the Rockets.
 At the time of signing, his current contract had two years remaining with total pay of $59 million; the extension added another $170 million over four seasons, ending in 2022–23.

 The next supermax signing was that of John Wall, who agreed later in July to a four-year, $170 million extension that began in 2019–20.
 In late September, Russell Westbrook became the fourth and final supermax signing of the 2017 offseason, signing a five-year, $205 million extension that started in 2018–19.

 Damian Lillard agreed to a four-year, $196 million extension with the Portland Trail Blazers during the 2019 offseason.
 The extension starts in 2021–22 and includes a player option for 2024–25.

-The largest supermax signing was that of Giannis Antetokounmpo, who agreed to a five-year, $228 million extension with the Milwaukee Bucks during the 2020 offseason.
-The extension starts in 2021–22 and includes a player option for 2025–26.
+Giannis Antetokounmpo agreed to a five-year, $228 million extension with the Milwaukee Bucks during the 2020 offseason.
+The extension started in 2021–22 and includes a player option for 2025–26.

+During the 2023 offseason, Jaylen Brown signed a five-year, $304 million supermax extension with the Boston Celtics, the largest contract in NBA history.
+That contract was surpassed by his teammate Jayson Tatum the following offseason, who also signed a supermax extension with the Celtics for five years, $315 million.